 This is hardly a problem on just reddit, or just the internet.
 You see the same in YouTube comments, the commenting sections of many local newspapers, on the workplace, and pretty much any other group/community setting.

-I stopped engaging on my local newspaper’s website years ago because the same small super-active group kept ranting about “the Muslims” on what felt like every fucking story, even when it had nothing to do it.
+I stopped engaging on my local newspaper’s website years ago because the same small super-active group kept ranting about “the Muslims” on what felt like every fucking story, even when it had nothing to do immigration or religion.
 I engaged in good faith at first, but it got very tiresome very fast.
 For these people, everything seems to be about the Muslims, and there seems little interest to engage in constructive discussion.
 So at some point I just gave up.
 I’m almost certainly not the only one.

 The general pattern is something like: